What are amino acids? How do they work? Why are they so important to your health and fitness? Why are they so important as you age?

 To maintain muscle, and shed body fat, you must combine strength training with a higher-intake of protein and/or essential amino acids.

-Personally, I believe that using an essential amino acid supplement in place of a couple snacks each day is a powerful way to support your metabolism and maintain muscle, while minimizing your total calorie and carbohydrate intake.
+Personally, I believe that using an EAAs supplement in place of a couple snacks each day is a powerful way to support your metabolism and maintain muscle, while minimizing your total calorie and carbohydrate intake.

 Essential amino acids also help maintain normal blood sugar levels, which then helps maintain lower insulin levels.
 When insulin levels are low, your body can burn more fat for fuel, another important component to reducing body fat.